zdravkov/kendo-docs/getting-started/using-kendo-with/webforms/asp-net-hello-kendo-ui-part-2.md

         }
     }

 > You will need to modify the LinqToSQL context to make BirthDate a non- nullable field.
 That should really be fixed in the database.
-While it’s more than possible to handle nullable dates, having a nullable BirthDate column lacks a strong use case.
+While it's more than possible to handle nullable dates, having a nullable BirthDate column lacks a strong use case.

 The **EmployeesController** **Get** method now looks a bit different.
-You will notice that it’s become quite slim and consists mostly of comments by now:
+You will notice that it's become quite slim and consists mostly of comments by now:

 ### EmployeesController Get Method